Erysimum mediohispanicum

 Erysimum mediohispanicum is a perennial short-lived monocarpic herb found in many montane regions of eastern Spain where it is distributed between 800–2,000 m above sea level and inhabits forests, scrublands, and shrublands.
 It occupies two main regions in the Iberian Peninsula, one in the north (Soria to Lleida) and the other in the south-east (Granada, Albacete, Jaén, and Almería provinces).
 Erysimum mediohispanicum may be treated as one of a group or complex of six closely related species, or as Erysimum nevadense subsp. mediohispanicum.

 Description

 Plant morphology is very plastic in this species.
 Reproductive plants produce one to eight reproductive stalks from 8 to 130 cm tall.
-Each flowering stalk can display between 5 and approx. 100 bright yellow (up to several hundred), hermaphroditic, slightly protandrous flowers arranged in corimbous inflorescences.
+Each flowering stalk can display between 5 and approx. 100 bright yellow (up to several hundred), hermaphroditic, slightly protandrous flowers arranged in corymbous inflorescences.

 Seeds germinate during early spring (March to early May).
 Seed germination is very high, usually higher than 80% in most localities.
 Seedlings grow for 2–4 years as vegetative rosettes.
 Much mortality occurs during the first summer due to the usually severe summer drought occurring in the Mediterranean environment.
 Surviving individuals flower during their second year, and after flowering most individuals die.
 However, there are a low proportion of individuals that reproduce more than once, this proportion of iteroparous individuals varying geographically.